(With extensive extracts from John Gill’s piece in Classiclightweights.co.uk)

 1938.
 Massed start road racing was introduced at the Empire Games in Sidney, bringing these into line with Continental championships.
 Both ‘Osgear’ and Sturmey Archer gears were in evidence.
 The search for competitive gearing systems was on.

 Carpenter covered all bases, the 1938 catalogue shows the ‘Ace Continental’ (now dubbed ‘LA Continental’) with Super Champion derailleur, the ‘SA Speed Ace’ with Sturmey-Archer AM (close ratio) or AR (ultra-close) hub gears, the ‘BAR Road Racing’ with traditional fixed gears.

-1939 Jack Manning, Charlotteville CC , won the last cycle race to be held on the Brooklands track.
+1939 Jack Manning, Charlotteville CC , won the last cycle race to be held on the Brooklands track, amassing enough points to beat Percy Stallard who was the first finisher. .
 By September the country was at war again, the Brooklands site taken over for aircraft production, motor and cycle racing there stopped.
 TV broadcasting was halted for the duration of the war.

 During 1939 vegetarian Tommy Godwin covered 75,065 miles (over 200 miles/day average) using a 30 lb. bike equipped with Sturmey Archer gears, a record that stood for over 75 years.
 He went on to complete 100,000 miles by May 1940 setting a record that stood until 2016.
 Sturmey Archer retained a following amongst racing cyclist for distance and hilly events.